 - 1st XV kicks off at 2:30pm on Saturdays

 - B Teams – once or twice a week, either before or after School at the Coach’s request

 Costs: Cost of uniform available from the School shop and a $20 levy per player

 Equipment: Boots, mouth guards, head gear (optional)

-The Master in Charge of Rugby is Mr Oates.
-Students are able to speak to him in the Social Studies department during the School day or contact him via email.
+Master in Charge: T. Overbury.
+Students are able to speak to him in the Physical Education department during the School day or contact him via email.